cclauss/Chess/README.md

 ```
 and will use Unicode characters as well.
 A proper GUI is underway for the iOS app [Pythonista][].

+Please note: this project is a huge learning experience for me.
+This is the 3rd revision (I've restarted from scratch twice) of my ongoing chess project, each one getting better.
+Hopefully there is no 4th revision.
+If you find a bug, *please* don't hesitate to let me know so I can fix it.

 Things that it lacks:
 - Checkmate detection  (work-in-progress)
 - Analysis engine  (work-in-progress)